harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 233
 The number of NOV-9 uniquely expressed secreted proteins is:
 112
+The number of BC-16 uniquely expressed TFs is:
+23
+The number of BC-1 uniquely expressed TFs is:
+1
+The number of NOV-9 uniquely expressed TFs is:
+1
 ```

 ##Method 1, extracting names of only genes that are uniquely differentially expressed